kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 ## Proposal

 Validation for the `DataSource` field should be moved from the core to a validation webhook.
-Because the existing validation only allow snapshots and volumes as data sources, a feature gate is added to relax that validation, allowing the existing object types plus any `Kind` of CR.
+Because the existing validation only allow VolumeSnapshot and PVC API objects as data sources, a feature gate is added to relax that validation, allowing the existing object types plus any `Kind` of CR.
 Each volume populator should be able to register one of more kinds of objects that it understands.